Contact: General Park Information, 305-242-7700

 This closure will be in effect through the nesting season which can vary in length depending on bird behavior.
 Bird watching from the Paurotis Pond parking area off the main park road will remain open, with the pond and the area beyond the lot closed to protect the nesting birds.
 If you're a birdwatcher, this is a particularly good time of year to watch these wonderful creatures in the nesting process.

 One nesting species in particular really stands out among the others: the Wood Stork.
 In June 2014, the Department of Interior announced that the U.S. Fish and Wildlife Service had down-listed the Wood Stork from endangered to threatened under the Endangered Species Act (ESA), reflecting a highly successful conservation and recovery effort spanning three decades.
-In recent years, Paurotis Pond has been the nesting site for more than 100 pairs of nesting Wood Storks, and this seasonal closure is one example of management actions that have contributed to the recovery of the species.
+This seasonal closure is one example of management actions that have contributed to the recovery of the species.

 WHAT: Seasonal closure of Paurotis Pond and the area beyond the parking area adjacent to the pond, in a continuing effort to protect nesting birds in this area from human disturbance.